mark-afortadera/configure-ad/README.md

 ![Screenshot 2025-02-19 155921](https://github.com/user-attachments/assets/95faaf00-270b-40c3-987a-a27d8bac98e8)

 <p>- Log in to a machine with Group Policy Management Console installed (typically, a Domain Controller)</p>
-<p>- Click Start, and type gpmc.msc in the search box, then press Enter.
+<p>- Click Start, and type "gpmc.msc" in the search box, then press Enter.
 This opens the Group Policy Management Console.</p>
 <br />

 <h3>2.
 Create or Edit a Group Policy Object (GPO)</h3>